Pay As You Go Food Delivery Insurance

 Moreover, fast food delivery insurance is offered for a short-term span, so it is suitable for drivers who deliver fast meals for local takeaway or through apps.
 Fast food delivery insurance can be comprehensive and may include third-party fire and theft insurance to offer complete protection.

-What Are Two Pay As You Go Food Delivery Insurance Models?
+What Are the Two Models?

 The pay as you go model has become popular in both the food delivery and vehicle rental industries.